Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-In Section \ref{sec:Preliminary}, we recall the relevant background materials from geometry and dynamics.
-In Section \ref{sec:Preparation}, we introduce the main shadowing technique and a key inequality for proving Theorem \ref{Main-result}.
-Section \ref{sec: higher dim} and Section \ref{sec: GW surface} are devoted to technical estimates in type 1 and type 2 settings by analyzing the relevant Riccati equations.
+In Section \ref{sec:Preliminary}, we recall some relevant background material from geometry and dynamics.
+In Section \ref{sec:Preparation}, we introduce the main shadowing technique and a key inequality to prove Theorem \ref{Main-result}.
+Sections \ref{sec: higher dim} and \ref{sec: GW surface} are devoted to technical estimates in Type 1 and Type 2 settings by analyzing the relevant Riccati equations.
 Section \ref{sec:geo_potentials} focuses on the geometric potential and the proof of Theorem \ref{Main-result-2}.
-The proof of Theorem \ref{Main-result} is presented in Section \ref{sec: pressure gap} as a consequence of a more general pressure gap criterion Proposition \ref{prop: abstract pressure gap}.
-In Appendix, we show that for warped product metrics normal curvature bounds and Ricci curvature bounds are equivalent.
+The proof of Theorem \ref{Main-result} is presented in Section \ref{sec: pressure gap} as a consequence of a more general pressure gap criterion, Proposition \ref{prop: abstract pressure gap}.
+The proof draws inspiration from \cite[Theorem B]{burns2018unique}.
+However, our specific setup allows us to circumvent several technicalities and arrive at a more straightforward proof than that presented in \cite{burns2018unique}.
+In the appendix, we show that for warped product metrics, radial curvature bounds and Ricci curvature bounds are equivalent, and we provide a proof of an abstract result in ergodic theory, inspired by Peres' work, which we refer to as Peres' lemma for flows.

-\subsection{Acknowledgments:}
+\subsection{Acknowledgments}

-The authors are grateful to Amie Wilkinson for proposing this question, and to Keith Burns, Vaughn Climenhaga, Todd Fisher, and Dan Thompson for enlightening discussions.
-Lastly, the authors would like to dedicate this work to Todd Fisher for the inspirations that he brought to us in his too short but luminous life.
+The authors are grateful to Amie Wilkinson for proposing this question, to Jairo Bochi for bringing Peres' lemma to our attention, and to Keith Burns, Vaughn Climenhaga, Todd Fisher, and Dan Thompson for enlightening discussions.
+We also thank the referees for their helpful comments in improving this work.
+Lastly, the authors dedicate this work to Todd Fisher for the inspiration he brought us in his too-short but luminous life.